-- How to install the macOS Sierra developer beta
+- How to install the macOS Catalina developer beta

 For public beta participants

-Unfortunately, Apple does not currently offer watchOS and tvOS public betas at this time.
-(For good reason: There's no easy way to downgrade your device after updating them, which means if something goes wrong, you'd have to send it back to Apple.)
+Unfortunately, Apple does not currently offer a watchOS public beta at this time.
+(For good reason: There's no easy way to downgrade your Apple Watch after upgrading it, which means if something goes wrong, you'd have to send it back to Apple).

 How to report bugs and send feedback

-- How to report bugs and feedback for the iOS 10 public beta
+- How to report bugs and feedback for betas on your iPhone, iPad, and iPod touch

-- How to report bugs and feedback for the macOS Sierra public beta
+- How to report bugs and feedback for betas on your Mac